 Note: The recommendations outlined in this blog post are for informational purposes only.
-They are not prescriptive nor are they individualized.
-Always consult your doctor and/or dietitian for specific advice before taking any supplements.
+They are not prescriptive, nor are they individualized.
+Always consult your doctor and/or dietitian for specific advice before taking any vitamin or mineral supplement.

 But what if my toddler really does need a multivitamin?

 Now, your toddler may need to supplement their diet with a vitamin if they:

 - Omit/seriously under eat from certain food groups altogether (think dairy, meat, all fruits and veggies, seafood, etc.)

 - Have growth curve abnormalities (not growing along their own individual growth curve)

 - Have an allergy or cultural restriction (like vegan, vegetarian, etc.)

 - Have a medical/digestive condition (like celiac, Crohn’s, etc.)